farlee2121/clj-recipe/doc/duck.md

 The instructions for dev-local are split between https://docs.datomic.com/cloud/dev-local.html and a link in the email you get with credentials.

-The install instructions from the first link don't even work on windows.
+The install instructions from the first link don't work on windows.
 The second link has three set of *alternative* instructions, but it isn't clear that they are strict alternatives.
 I ended up concluding that maven, deps.edn, and lein are not friendly with each other.
 I'm using lein, so following the other directions just ended up leading me to a dead end.

 Short version
 - add repository configuration to lein